 Whether you’re looking for a new pair of chamois to go under your favorite pair of mountain bike baggies, some padded cycling underwear to wear to spinning class, or a good bike liner short to wear on your bicycle commute to work, you’ve come to the right place.

-In this article, we share 5 of our favorite pairs of padded undies and boxer-briefs to help make your ride a little bit more comfortable.
-We’ll also discuss what you should look for in cycling underwear so you pick the right pair for your bottom side.
+In this article, we share nine of our favorite pairs of padded cycling underwear to help make your ride a little bit more comfortable.
+We’ll also discuss what you should look for in bike underwear (also known as a chamois) so you pick the right pair for your bottom side.

 But First…..What’s A Chamois?